 As the new year begins, and vacation planning begins in earnest, we thought it would be helpful to reach out to other family travel writers and ask them to share their best travel destinations for families.
 We received a variety of responses, spanning the globe, from exploring our nation’s capital to Canadian dude ranches to relaxing on beaches in French Polynesia.
 All of these recommendations are from experts in the field, family travel writers who travel with their families for a living.
 They’ve experienced these destinations first hand and are sharing their favorites so you don’t have to struggle to find your travel inspiration this year.
+(And if you’re looking for our current travel destination recommendations, check out the 2017 recommendations and 2018 recommendations).

 There are plenty of travel destinations for you to choose from, just click on the city and you can read all about why it made the top of the list.
 Thanks to all the writers for sharing their favorites!